robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

    ![Azure Kubernetes Service](aks-1.png)

+   Be sure to choose `Azure Kubernetes Service` and not  ~~Kubernetes Service Automatic~~ or any of the vendor choices like ~~OpenShift~~ or others.
+These vendor resources are definitely valuable for other needs, but we won't use them in this workshop.

 2. In the Basics tab, fill in these options:

    - Use the existing resource group you created above